mageed/libr559c/README.md

 **Assignment 2 & assignment 3: Coding assignments**
 These two assignments are coding exercises meant to support learning of the covered content.
 Each of these will be extensions of problems covered in class.
 The following criteria are required for each of them:

-•	You must run your code before submitting, and ensure it is working code.
+* You must run your code before submitting, and ensure it is working code.
 Also, you should provide the output of the code in the iPython notebook itself.
 For code that writes to a file, you are required to deliver the output files as well.
-•	For each problem, in addition to your code, you should provide explanatory Python comments as appropriate.
+* For each problem, in addition to your code, you should provide explanatory Python comments as appropriate.
 Your comments should be short and to-the-point.
 As a programmer, you should develop a sense as to when to use comments and when not.
 This requirement is meant to teach you about using comments.
 Using comments will be discussed in class and feedback on your deliverables will be provided.
-•	In addition to the functionality of your code, you should care for algorithms and style.
+* In addition to the functionality of your code, you should care for algorithms and style.
 This means, over time, you are expected to develop a sense of what the best ways to solve a problem in a computationally efficient way and using the capabilities of the Python programming language.
 These are aspects that will be discussed in class over the course of the semester.

 **Deliverables: iPython notebooks with code**
-•	For each of assignment 1 and assignment 2, you are required to submit an iPython notebook including your code and relevant narratives/comments, etc.
+* For each of assignment 1 and assignment 2, you are required to submit an iPython notebook including your code and relevant narratives/comments, etc.

 **Assignment 4: Term Project**
 The purposes of this assignment include:

-•	Identifying, analyzing, assessing, and solving a problem or need using Python programming;
+* Identifying, analyzing, assessing, and solving a problem or need using Python programming;
-•	Applying acquired Python skills and knowledge to practical tasks;
+* Applying acquired Python skills and knowledge to practical tasks;
-•	Developing oral and written communication skills through discussions with classmates and instructor;
+* Developing oral and written communication skills through discussions with classmates and instructor;
-•	Demonstrating ability to work as part of a team, including initiative taking, integrity, dependability and co-operation, and effective collaboration.
+* Demonstrating ability to work as part of a team, including initiative taking, integrity, dependability and co-operation, and effective collaboration.

 For this assignment, each student is required to work as part of a group of of 3/4* on a project involving a significant amount of coding.
 Example projects include designing a system that generates language (e.g., the language of William Shakespeare), analyzes emotions in a dataset of literary work, visualize concepts from a data source, summarize texts, build a website that delivers some service, build a web interface or an app for a service (e.g., a library service), build an interactive database with use case scenarios in meaningful contexts.

 **Deliverables**
 Proposal (500-700 words)

-•	Who are the the group members?
+* Who are the the group members?
-•	What are you designing or coding for?
+* What are you designing or coding for?
-•	What motivates your work?
+* What motivates your work?
 Why is it important or useful?
 For which audience?
-•	How does your project compare to other projects people have articulated?
+* How does your project compare to other projects people have articulated?
-•	How do you think the project will further your Python programming skills?
+* How do you think the project will further your Python programming skills?
-•	What Python libraries do you expect to use?
+* What Python libraries do you expect to use?
-•	How does the work bread down and what each member of the team be contributing?
+* How does the work bread down and what each member of the team be contributing?
-•	Timeline for completing the project, including goals for each segment.
+* Timeline for completing the project, including goals for each segment.

 **Presentation**
 Each team will present their final project to the class.
 Each student is required to participate in the presentation preparation and articulation.
 Your presentation should first motivate your work, explaining its significance and audience, and how it furthered your Python programming skills.
 The team should then explain the various steps the work involved and the final outcome and its functionality.
 The time devoted to presentations will depend on the number of projects and the class time available.
 More details about scheduling will be provided and discussed toward the end of the semester.

 **Final Report/Paper (4000-5000 words)**
 The final deliverable should include:

-•	A detailed and clear description of your project, including the necessary sections, as appropriate.
+* A detailed and clear description of your project, including the necessary sections, as appropriate.
 For system-oriented projects (e.g., building a website or an app), you will need to provide motivations, describe the audience, details of your implementation, and system functionality.
 For projects more focused on data analysis, you will need to include research questions, a brief literature review, a description of datasets, implementation details and methods employed, results, and a conclusion involving limitations and future directions;
-•	All relevant code;
+* All relevant code;
-•	Pointers to live versions of your system, if any;
+* Pointers to live versions of your system, if any;
-•	Some of these components will be more relevant to some projects but not others.
+* Some of these components will be more relevant to some projects but not others.
 For example, if your project involves a system for analysis of a dataset, you will need to include standard sections as you would find in an academic journal;
-•	As appropriate, you should situate your work within the wider context of previous works and approaches, with supporting arguments (~ 10 sources);
+* As appropriate, you should situate your work within the wider context of previous works and approaches, with supporting arguments (~ 10 sources);
-•	Use case scenarios and screenshots from your system interface, if any;
+* Use case scenarios and screenshots from your system interface, if any;
-•	Employment of figures, tables, and visualizations as appropriate to enhance argument and facilitate communicating your findings/results;
+* Employment of figures, tables, and visualizations as appropriate to enhance argument and facilitate communicating your findings/results;

 ## 9. Course Policies

-Attendance: The UBC calendar states: “Regular attendance is expected of students in all their classes (including lectures, laboratories, tutorials, seminars, etc.).
+**Attendance:** The UBC calendar states: “Regular attendance is expected of students in all their classes (including lectures, laboratories, tutorials, seminars, etc.).
 Students who neglect their academic work and assignments may be excluded from the final examinations.
 Students who are unavoidably absent because of illness or disability should report to their instructors on return to classes.”

-Evaluation: All assignments will be marked using the evaluative criteria given in this syllabus and also those provided on the SLAIS web site.
+**Evaluation:** All assignments will be marked using the evaluative criteria given in this syllabus and also those provided on the SLAIS web site.

-Written & Spoken English Requirement: Written and spoken work may receive a lower mark if it is, in the opinion of the instructor, deficient in English.
+**Written & Spoken English Requirement:** Written and spoken work may receive a lower mark if it is, in the opinion of the instructor, deficient in English.

 **Access & Diversity:** Access & Diversity works with the University to create an inclusive living and learning environment in which all students can thrive.
 The University accommodates students with disabilities who have registered with the Access and Diversity unit: [http://www.students.ubc.ca/access/drc.cfm].
 You must register with the Disability Resource Centre to be granted special accommodations for any on-going conditions.
 **Religious Accommodation:** The University accommodates students whose religious obligations conflict with attendance, submitting assignments, or completing scheduled tests and examinations.
 Please let your instructor know in advance, preferably in the first week of class, if you will require any accommodation on these grounds.
 Students who plan to be absent for varsity athletics, family obligations, or other similar commitments, cannot assume they will be accommodated, and should discuss their commitments with the instructor before the course drop date.
 UBC policy on Religious Holidays: http://www.universitycounsel.ubc.ca/policies/policy65.pdf.